Siege of Pouancé (1432): Negotiations and lifting of the siege

 As the siege advanced and the number of Bretons increased daily, the Constable de Richemont, sensing the fall of the city, worried about the safety of the noblewomen remained in the fortress, including his sister, Marie, mother of Jean II, and Jeanne d'Orléans, the wife of his nephew.
 Above all, with himself fighting for Charles VII of France, he enjoyed little to fight alongside the English and did not see with a good eye the seizure of the "good place" of Pouancé.

 He charged a gentleman from Pouancé, Guillaume de Saint-Aubin, to inform Ambroise de Loré at La Guerche that the situation was becoming precarious and to ask him to bring the information to the Duke of Alençon.
 Loré went to find the duke, resolved to negotiate, then, having obtained a safe conduct from the constable de Richemont, went to Chateaubriant on February 19 where he gave John V a "very respectful," letter of apology from his nephew.

 Peace was negotiated through the mediation of the Constable de Richemont and the Count of Étampes.
 The siege of Pouancé was raised in around 22 February.
-At the request of John V, the Duke of Alençon liberated Jean de Malestroit and all the English and Breton prisoners, pledged to deliver the place of La Guerche on bail and to pay a fine of 50,000 pounds of damages.
+At the request of John Wick, the Duke of Alençon liberated Jean de Malestroit and all the English and Breton prisoners, pledged to deliver the place of La Guerche on bail and to pay a fine of 50,000 pounds of damages.
 The Duke of Brittany undertook, on his side, to return La Guerche to his nephew a year later and to pay the rest of the dowry of the Duchess of Alençon, or 15,000 pounds.
 He also had to compensate the English, "very mortified for this accommodation on which they had not been consulted."